doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

       * Authentication type: *Integrated*
       * Profile Name: *testdb*
     * Write and run some test queries, e.g. *CREATE TABLE* and *INSERT*.
+  * Verify the private DNS zone is resolving DNS queries for the Azure SQL Database private endpoint.

 ## Documentation